klarna/kco_rest_java/CONTRIBUTING.md

 Your contribution has to meet the following criteria:

-* It accompanied by a description regarding what has been changed and why
+* It is accompanied by a description regarding what has been changed and why
 * Pull requests should implement a boxed change, meaning they should optimally not try to address many things at once
 * All code and documentation must follow the style specified by the included configuration (src/checkstyle.xml)